Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 • If the Indian child is already in the prospective adoptive home, document in the court report how the caretaker has demonstrated a commitment to discussing family visits and to participation in cultural and ceremonial events of the child’s tribe.

 6. Discuss the Postadoption Contact Agreement with the prospective adoptive parent.
-If he/she agrees to a Postadoption Contact Agreement, refer to Post-adoption Contact Agreements.
+If they agree to a Postadoption Contact Agreement, refer to Post-adoption Contact Agreements.

 7. If Tribal Customary Adoption (TCA) has been granted by the court, refer to Completing an Adoptive Placement for TCA.